tprakash17/attlasian-jgit-flow/README.md

 ```
 $ mvn jgitflow:release-start
 ```
-This should create the `release` branch along with the revi.
+This should create a `release` branch with a tag `release-$VERSION`.

 * **Finish Release**
 ```
 $ mvn jgitflow:release-finish
 ```

 This should automatically update the release version into master and bump the SNAPSHOT into development pom without us handling it manually.